codeguy/php-the-right-way/_posts/01-04-01-Mac-Setup.md

 [phpbrew] is a tool for installing and managing multiple PHP versions.
 This can be really useful if two different applications/projects require different versions of PHP, and you are not using virtual machines.

+### Install PHP via Liip's binary installer
+Another popular option is [php-osx.liip.ch] which provides one liner installation method from version 5.3 to 5.6.
+It doesn't overwrite the php binaries installed by Apple, but installs everything in a separate location (/usr/local/php5).

 ### Compile from Source

 Another option that gives you control over the version of PHP you install, is to [compile it yourself][mac-compile].